byteofstan/byteofstan/README.md

 ---

 ### 🚀 Featured Projects

+- 📥 **TikTok Video Downloader**
+  A fast, scalable downloader that serves millions of users.
+Built with Python, FastAPI, and deployed on a CDN-backed infrastructure to handle traffic spikes and media caching.

 - 🔍 **Web Scraper CLI Tool**
   Python-based CLI using BeautifulSoup, Selenium & Playwright to extract, transform, and export data.